PolymerLabs/actor-boilerplate/README.md

 ### Actors

 All actors are in the `src/actors` folder.
-Our default example runs the state actor in a worker, as we call `hookup("state", new StateActor())` in `worker.ts`.
-However, if your actor explicitly requires access to the DOM, you can move this call to `bootstrap.ts`.
+For example, the state actor runs in a worker as we call `hookup("state", new StateActor())` in `worker.ts`.
+However, if an actor explicitly requires access to the DOM, you can use this call in `bootstrap.ts` as well.

 The message system takes care of delivering messages, regardless of where the actor is run.
-We strongly encourage to default all actors in a worker and only if necessary run an actor on the main thread.
+We strongly encourage to default all actors in a worker and only run an actor on the main thread if necessary.

 Note that while we have a single `worker.ts` in this project, larger projects can create as many workers as they like.
 Since messages are delivered irrespective of where an actor lives, you can assign any actor to any worker.

-For example, if you have one actor that performs very expensive tasks ,such as encoding and decoding messages, that actor can live in its own worker.
+For example, if you have one actor that performs very expensive tasks, such as encoding and decoding messages, that actor can live in its own worker.
 Other (less CPU-intensive) actors can be grouped together in a single worker.

 ## More examples